GunshipPenguin/lib8080/api.md

 this, lib8080 provides the macros `I8080_RST_[0-7]`, which expand to the opcodes for each `RST` instruction.

-## Hooking IN and OUT instructions
+## Hooking IN and OUT Instructions

 The 8080 provides two instructions for interfacing with external devices, `IN` (input) and `OUT` (output).
 When an `IN` instruction is executed, the device